SPLOST – Special Purpose Local Option Sales Tax

 - New classroom additions at East Central Elementary, West Central Elementary, West End Elementary School, Rome High School (including a new band room), and Rome Middle School

 - Replaced HVAC at several locations around the district

 - Renovations of the Phoenix Learning Center and Rome Transitional Academy

 - Provided smart boards, projector, and computers in schools across the district

 We are proud of what we have accomplished together as a city and as a community.
 SPLOST IV projects for Rome City Schools are focused on Security, Innovation, and Facilities.

-the expansion of the cafeterias at Main, West Central, and West End elementary schools.
+Other projects that have been identified, but may only be funded if enough money is collected through E-SPLOST, include: additional classrooms at West Central and Elm St., the expansion of the cafeterias at Main, West Central, and West End elementary schools.

 FACTS/TALKING POINTS ABOUT SPLOST: